JoelBranham/Codebreaker/README.md

 ##Acknowledgements

 The professor of my C++ course provided the random number generator and player input functions for this assignment.
 I wrote the game logic, secret code generator, and header file.
-The title was made using a text-to-ASCII art generator found on  [this](http://patorjk.com/software/taag/#p=display&f=ANSI%20Shadow&t=Type%20Something%20) website.
+The title was made using a text-to-ASCII-art generator found on  [this](http://patorjk.com/software/taag/#p=display&f=ANSI%20Shadow&t=Type%20Something%20) website.